rob-stoecklein/rs-measurements/README.md

 }
 ```

-The size of the JAR file is 43K.
+The size of the JAR file is 43K, and it has no other dependencies.